laforge49/JActor2/README.md

 JActor2 differs from other actor frameworks in several ways:

-1. Requests are first-class objects, typically defined within the context of an actor's state as a nested or anonymous class, so when they are evaluated they can operate on that state.
-This is in contrast to other frameworks where the request is little more than a name and a set of parameters.
+1. Operations are first-class objects, typically defined within the context of an actor's state as a nested or anonymous class, so when they are invoked, they can operate on that state.
+This is in contrast to other frameworks where the operation is little more than a name and a set of parameters.
-2. Uncaught exceptions and responses are passed back to the context from which a request originated, modeling the way exceptions and return values are handled with Java method calls.
+2. Uncaught exceptions and responses are passed back to the context from which an operation was invoked, modeling the way exceptions and return values are handled with Java method calls.
-3. For every request that is sent to another actor, there is every assurance that a response or exception will be passed back.
+3. For every operation that is invoked on another actor, there is every assurance that a response or exception will be passed back.
-4. Messages (requests/responses) are processed in the order they are received by an actor.
+4. Messages (operation invocations/responses) are processed in the order they are received by an actor.

 There are three things of particular note here:

-1. Uncaught exceptions are passed back to the context which originated a request, i.e. to the context most likely able to handle those exceptions.
+1. Uncaught exceptions are passed back to the context which invoked an operation, i.e. to the context most likely able to handle those exceptions.
 This differs from more traditional actor frameworks where the supervisor of an actor must handle the exceptions without knowledge of the context from which they arose.
-2. A response or exception is passed back for every request that is sent, though processing is entirely asynchronous.
+2. A response or exception is passed back for every operation that is invoked, though processing is entirely asynchronous.
-This is largely the result of modeling requests after Java method calls, but with additional support for detecting infinite loops and erroneous request processing.
+This is largely the result of modeling operations after Java method calls, but with additional support for detecting infinite loops and erroneous processing.
 3. Messages are not selected for processing based on the state of the actor, but are processed in the order received.
 Nor does an actor block its thread when waiting for a response.
 Actors then are not coupled, so